mkimberlin/podiobooks-iphone/README.txt

-Podiobooks.com on your iPhone!
+*** Podiobooks.com on your iPhone! ***

 Installation Instructions:

 1.)
 In Mobile Safari go to: http://podiobooks-player.appspot.com 2.)
 Hit the "+" button at the bottom of Mobile Safari 3.)
 Select "Add to Home Screen"
 4.)
-Change the name to whatever you want (I suggest "Podiobooks", as "Podiobooks.com" will result in "Podio...s.com".)
+Change the name to whatever you want (I suggest "Podiobooks",
+    as "Podiobooks.com" will result in "Podio...s.com".)
 5.)
 Click the icon and enjoy

 Log any issues that you might find at:

 http://github.com/mkimberlin/podiobooks-iphone/issues

+Please search any existing issues for your problem before creating a new one.

+I am also looking for input and suggestions for the layout and style of the application.
+If you happen to be a UI guru or have an eye for style and art, I would be happy to hear your thoughts and suggestions.
+The application is currently functional, but not particularly beautiful.
+I would love to see that change.
+Feel free to contact me on twitter or via email (mkimberlin at gmail).

+You can follow me on twitter (@mkimberlin) for any updates on the current status of the application.

+Be aware that the current version of the application obtains almost all of its data by scraping the Podiobooks.com site.
+As such it is subject to the whims of the site.
+If the site is experiencing difficulty, then the application will as well.
+This also means that we are limited to pulling only the information that is available on the site.
+This is currently only limiting the "Recent Updates" portion of the application.
+The site only shows the last five titles to be updated.
+So days with heavy updates will push some recent update off a bit prematurely.
+I am working with the team that is implementing the new Podiobooks site design and should be able to overcome these issues once the new site goes live.

+Thanks for your interest in the application and enjoy!

  .      ....
 I+=:,,,,:::::::::::::::,::::,:,,:,::::,,,,::,,,:,::,:,,,,,,,,,,,,,,,,.:~=I?.. .      ..
 ..  .....
 I::Z$+:...................................................................,+ZZ::Z .